 To add a new column either to a primary key or alternate key, expand the key details and click the + Add Column to Key button and then choose the column name from the dropdown.

 table customer contains two keys.
 A primary key and one alternate key named customer_ak_1.
 The alternate key contains two columns: name and surname.

-Whenever you create a new relation between two tables, a primary key is used for the reference, and a new foreign key column is added to a child table.
+Whenever you create a new relationship between two tables, a primary key is used for the reference and a new foreign key column is added to a child table.